zwave-js/node-zwave-js/packages/zwave-js/api.md

         rssiChannel1: RSSI_2;
         rssiChannel2?: RSSI_2;
     }>;
+    getBroadcastNode(): VirtualNode;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "zwave-js" does not have an export "getBroadcastNodes"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "zwave-js" does not have an export "getBroadcastNode"
     //
-    // @deprecated
+    // @deprecated (undocumented)
-    getBroadcastNode(): VirtualNode;
     getBroadcastNodeInsecure(): VirtualNode;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "zwave-js" does not have an export "getBroadcastNode"
+    //
+    // @deprecated (undocumented)
     getBroadcastNodes(): VirtualNode[];
     getKnownLifelineRoutes(): ReadonlyMap<number, LifelineRoutes>;
+    getMulticastGroup(nodeIDs: number[]): VirtualNode;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "zwave-js" does not have an export "getMulticastGroups"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "zwave-js" does not have an export "getMulticastGroup"
     //
     // @deprecated
-    getMulticastGroup(nodeIDs: number[]): VirtualNode;
     getMulticastGroupInsecure(nodeIDs: number[]): VirtualNode;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "zwave-js" does not have an export "getMulticastGroup"
+    //
+    // @deprecated (undocumented)
     getMulticastGroups(nodeIDs: number[]): VirtualNode[];
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "zwave-js" does not have an export "getMulticastGroup"
+    //
+    // @deprecated
     getMulticastGroupS2(nodeIDs: number[]): VirtualNode;
     getNodeByDSK(dsk: Buffer | string): ZWaveNode | undefined;
     getNodeNeighbors(nodeId: number, onlyRepeaters?: boolean): Promise<readonly number[]>;